-The way that handicaps for golfers around the world are calculated is set to be transformed by a new system developed by The R&A and the USGA and due to be introduced at some point in 2020.
+The way that handicaps for golfers around the world are calculated has been transformed by a new system developed by The R&A and the USGA.
+A number of countries round the world started using the new system on 1st January 2020 and it will come into force in Great Britain and Ireland on 2nd November 2020.

-Features of the World Handicap System (WHS) will include:
+Features of the World Handicap System (WHS) include:

-- A consistent handicap that is portable from course to course and country to country through worldwide use of a modified version of the Course and Slope Rating System that is already successfully used in the USA and much of Europe.
+- A consistent handicap that is portable from course to course and country to country through worldwide use of a modified version of the Course and Slope Rating System that has bee used in the USA and much of Europe for many years.

 - An average-based calculation of a handicap, taken from the best eight out of the last 20 scores as shown in the 1st picture on the right, but with a safety mechanism to ensure that a player's handicap cannot increase by more than 5 shots during a 12 month period.